 The time for this process to to occur will depend on how often you wear your Louboutins.
 When you decide to get the soles looked at your first preference might be to resole your Louboutins so they look exactly the same as the original.

-The Verdict: Louboutin Sole Care Options
+The Best Louboutin Sole Protection Method?

 After exploring each option in-depth, it’s clear that currently there is not a perfect solution on the market for your red soles.
 Each option has pros and cons which should be weighed up depending on your circumstances.